 It is generally more efficient to process a string than it is to process an XML structure.
-When possible, use a method that returns an ID as a string instead of returning an item as a System.Xml.XPath.XPathNavigator.
-For example, unless you are already using the \$home variable and just need to update the logic used to define that variable, avoid defining the \$home variable.
-When possible, use the GetHomeID() method instead of GetHome().
-If you update the XSL rendering boilerplate file as suggested above, comment out this variable declaration to avoid unnecessary overhead.
+When possible, use a method that returns an ID as a string instead of returning an item as a boilerplate file as suggested above, comment out this variable declaration to avoid unnecessary overhead.
 Developers can uncomment this line if they need this variable.

+System.Xml.XPath.XPathNavigator.
+For example, unless you are already using the $\theta$ and just need to update the logic used to define that variable, avoid defining the $\theta$ variable.
+When possible, use the $\theta$ themeID() method instead of $\theta$ theme().
+If you update the XSL rendering